The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Results

 \subsection{Topological Properties of Biomedical KGs}

-We first investigate how prevalent the different topological patterns, as described in \cref{sec:topology}, are in the range of public biomedical KGs we consider.
+We first investigate how prevalent the different topological patterns are in the range of public biomedical KGs we consider.
 Analysing this, we find that many-to-many is the predominant edge cardinality in all considered KGs, with only scarce occurrence of one-to-one, one-to-many, and many-to-one triples (\cref{fig:edge_cardinalities}).
-This is in line with the majority of triples having an head out-degree and tail in-degree larger than one (\cref{fig:count_vs_degree,fig:Appendix_count_vs_degree}).
+This is in line with the majority of triples having an head out-degree and tail in-degree larger than one (\cref{fig:count_vs_degree} and \cref{fig:Appendix_count_vs_degree}).

 Furthermore, we observe that edge topological patters vary in frequency across the different KGs (\cref{tab:topology_patterns}).
 While \textit{composition} is the most prevalent pattern in all examined KGs, other edge topological patters occur at a high frequency in only a subset of KGs.
 Of note is the lack of inverse edges in all the biomedical KGs, apart from OpenBioLink, highlighting that biomedical knowledge is typically encoded in a directed manner in these graphs